 The Company provides compensation benefits to certain key employees under several share-based plans providing for employee stock options and/or performance-accelerated restricted shares (restricted shares), and to non-employee directors under a non-employee directors compensation plan.
+Share-based payment expense is measured at the grant date based on the fair value of the award and is recognized on a straight-line basis over the requisite service period (generally the vesting period of the award).

-S. COMPREHENSIVE INCOME (LOSS)
+S. ACCUMULATED OTHER COMPREHENSIVE INCOME (LOSS)

-Accumulated other comprehensive loss of \$(11.6) million at September 30, 2009 as shown on the consolidated balance sheet, net of tax, consisted of \$(17.9) million related to a pension net actuarial loss; \$7.2 million related to currency translation adjustments; and \$(0.9) million related to interest rate swaps.
-Accumulated other comprehensive income of \$0.6 million at September 30, 2008 consisted of \$7.9 million related to currency translation adjustments; \$(6.5) million related to the pension net actuarial loss; and \$(0.8) million related to interest rate swaps.
+Accumulated other comprehensive loss of \$(14.8) million at September 30, 2010, consisted of \$(20.1) million related to the pension net actuarial loss; \$5.6 million related to currency translation adjustments; and \$(0.3) million related to interest rate swaps.
+Accumulated other comprehensive loss of \$(11.6) million at September 30, 2009, consisted of \$(17.9) million related to the pension net actuarial loss; \$7.2 million related to currency translation adjustments; and \$(0.9) million related to interest rate swaps.